CodersRealm/AmqpClient/README.md

 		{
 			logger.LogInformation("Request Message: {Text}", requestMessage.Text);

-			// Modify the message payload to return it as a response requestMessage.ClearBody();
+			// Modify the message payload to return it as a reply message requestMessage.ClearBody();
 			requestMessage.Text = "The Response Message That Has The User Details";
 			messageQueueEventArgs.ResponseMessage = requestMessage;